LeonKlaczynski/Travelscoutr/README.md

 What's more, you can keep the map pinned to your device's location so it shows you spots while on the move!
 Great for use during roadtrips.
 By long-pressing the map, you can even make use of Google Streetview to get a sense of the local area.

 Travelscoutr currently does not collect nor process your data remotely.
 Search queries are processed by TomTom.
+The privacy statements of Flickr, Locationscout, Google Maps and TomTom can be found on their respective websites.